 - 2 – 15 1/2 ” X 12 1/2″ pieces for the outside and the inside

-7 1/2″ X 10″ piece for drawing pad pocket
+- 7 1/2″ X 10″ piece for drawing pad pocket

-10″ X 12 1/2″ piece folded in half lengthwise for pencil pocket
+- 10″ X 12 1/2″ piece folded in half lengthwise for pencil pocket

-3 1/2″ X 4″ piece for closure (finished 3 1/2″ X 1″) (You might re-figure this measurement when you decide exactly where your snap on the front will be.
+- 3 1/2″ X 4″ piece for closure (finished 3 1/2″ X 1″) (You might re-figure this measurement when you decide exactly where your snap on the front will be.
 Just allow enough space for the pad to fit snugly and still snap easily to the front)

-1 heavy duty snap (I used heavy duty since I was using denim—you could probably use a pretty snap for cotton)
+- 1 heavy-duty snap (I used heavy duty since I was using denim—you could probably use a pretty snap for cotton)

 Add a snap to the front about 1 1/2 inches from the edge.
 Placement will depend on how you embellish the front.
 Do not place the snap (or your embellishments) too close to the edge or it will be hard to sew around the outside edge.

-Place pencil pocket piece on left side going top to bottom.
-Starting over 1 1/4 inches from the top stitch a line from top of pocket to edge of fabric.
-Back stitch at top of pocket to re-enforce.
+Place pencil pocket piece on the left side going top to bottom.
+Starting over 1 1/4 inches from the top stitch a line from the top of the pocket to edge of the fabric.
+Backstitch at top of pocket to re-enforce.
 Sew every 1 inch across.
 You should end up with 1 1/4 inches on the other end.

-Since I used jeans I had a natural finished edge at the top my pocket.
+Since I used jeans I had a natural finished edge at the top of my drawing pad pocket.
 If you are using fabric, turn down the top and stitch across so you have a nice finished edge.
 Place drawing pad pocket on fabric right sides together.
 You need to figure out where to place it so after you stitch a 1/4 seam it folds over and meets the edge nicely.
 This takes a bit of adjusting.